Autostronomy/AutoProf/README.md

 ### Issues

+* Each analysis run should end with the words "Processing Complete!" if you don't get that, then the pipeline probably crashed at some point, check the log file (probably called *AutoProf.log*) for more information
 * If you get *Permission Denied*, it is possible that the file is not listed as executable and you need to run:
     ```bash
     cd /path/to/AutoProf/